-Peter Ellis, Chair of Reed Smith's Global Commercial Disputes Group, teamed up with the Ricoh legal department to spearhead the project.
-Reed Smith's client value and knowledge management teams worked closely with a Ricoh point-person to identify the challenges and generate solutions to capture information in a consistent and accessible system.
+Peter Ellis, Global Chair of Reed Smith's Litigation and Dispute Resolution Group, teamed up with the Ricoh legal department to spearhead the project.
+Reed Smith's client value and practice innovation teams worked closely with a Ricoh point-person to identify the challenges and generate solutions to capture information in a consistent and accessible system.